About Clinical Research at Clarus Eye Centre

-At Clarus Eye Centre we believe that clinical research helps us enrich and develop better treatment options for our patients.
+Clinical research at Clarus allows our ophthalmologists to develop better treatment options for our patients.
 In recent years, research has helped us make significant strides in gaining a clearer understanding of eye diseases and how to better treat them.

 Without you, improvement in ophthalmic research and care is impossible.
 The success of our practice’s clinical trials depends on your participation.
 Together, we have the opportunity to gain access to new research treatments not yet available to the public, while helping others by contributing to medical advancements that will help generations to come.

 Join our practice and together, our physicians, research personnel, scientists, and a range of experts will take the essential steps to develop treatments designed to improve your condition, help advance the existing standard of care, and transform ocular therapies for patients all around the world.

 Clinical studies are research trials that determine whether a medical treatment or device is safe and effective.
 Each study focuses on a specific disease and methods of how to better prevent, screen, diagnose, or treat the condition.
 A clinical study may also test how well medical treatments work and sometimes may evaluate whether the technology used is superior to existing technologies.

 Patients typically choose to participate in a clinical study because they may benefit from new treatments or technologies being studied.
 Patients who participate also benefit from being a part of the future of ophthalmic treatments that may help generations to come.

 Patients are expected to have eye exams and other tests, may need to take medications and/or undergo surgery, and will be asked to return for follow-up examinations which may vary depending on each clinical trial.
 The follow-up exams will help determine how well the treatment is working.